 We hope that you will join us in our mission to make this world a better place!

-For more information about these and other programs, and to be updated about additional volunteer opportunities, please fill out the registration form below or contact Alana Schwartz at ASchwartz@JewishLA.org.
+For more information about these and other programs, and to be updated about additional volunteer opportunities, please fill out the registration form below or contact Amy Shpall at AShpall@JewishLA.org.
 And don’t forget to click here to check us out on Facebook!

 2015 Community Service Days Calendar

 - May 31, 2015 (Gear Up For Camp Day)

 - November 1, 2015